How Videoimagem Tripled Engagement with HeyGen

 Initially, the agency used other AI-powered video tools to create personalised content but faced limitations in avatar quality, voice realism, and scalability.
-These constraints hindered their ability to deliver the high-quality, engaging videos that clients required.
+These constraints limited their ability to deliver the high-quality, engaging videos that clients needed.

-Videoimagem needed to produce large-scale personalised video content whilst ensuring a seamless experience for its clients, so it turned to HeyGen.
+Videoimagem needed to produce large-scale personalised video content while ensuring a seamless experience for its clients, so it turned to HeyGen.

 Launching personalised video campaigns for AB InBev with HeyGen

 Videoimagem used HeyGen’s platform to launch personalised video campaigns for AB InBev, specifically targeting customers on the BEES and Zé Delivery apps.
-These campaigns aimed to deepen customer relationships through personalised, engaging content that featured Brazilian celebrities.
+These campaigns aimed to strengthen customer relationships through personalised, engaging content featuring Brazilian celebrities.

 For AB InBev’s BEES app, which connects the company with business customers such as bars and supermarkets, Videoimagem produced over 50,000 personalised videos.
 These videos included tailored promotional content, with customers addressed by name and shown content relevant to their purchase history.